phthion/youtoo/README.md

 Step 9: It will show you the api key, copy it and paste to https://phthion.github.io/youtoo/, and that it!
 ## Note
 If the "API quota used today" hit 10000, refresh the websites.

+<sub> and YouToo never steal your data because I don't know what you watch.